Milind-Blaze/CS7015_2019/README.md

 __Assignment1__: A theoretical assignment which serves as a refresher for Calculus.
 __Assignment2__: A theoretical assignment which serves as a refresher for Linear Algebra.
 __Assignment3__: A programming assignment to implement a feedforward neural network, backpropagation and gradient descent (and its variants) in NumPy without any deep learning frameworks.
+__Assignment6__: A programming assignment to train RBMs and to study abstraction and generation using the same.
 __environment.yml__: A .yml file to setup the environment I used to run all the Python code.
 Most networks were trained in this environment on my GTX 1060 GPU.
 The tensorflow-gpu and Nvidia driver versions were chosen accordingly.
 Details of how to use this file are given below.